 Diagnosis - Travellers who develop a fever of 38°C [100°F] or higher more than one week after being in a malaria risk area, or who develop any symptoms suggestive of malaria within a year of return should seek immediate medical care.
 Emergency standby treatment may be considered for those going to remote areas with limited access to medical attention.

 Risk areas

-• There is a high risk of malaria in Rwanda: atovaquone/proguanil OR doxycycline OR mefloquine recommended.
+- There is a high risk of malaria in Eritrea below 2,200m: atovaquone/proguanil OR doxycycline OR mefloquine recommended. - There is no risk of malaria in Asmara or in areas above 2,200m.

 Antimalarial recommendations map